Notable People

 He is still writing about how people cross lines of temperament, class, habit, and ideology without reducing those differences to a TED Talk about healing America.
 The surfing memoir just moves the problem out of Washington and into family life, body fear, and middle-aged self-revision.

 That makes the career less narrow than the archived post suggested.
-Litt is not only an Obama alumnus who writes jokes about democracy.
+Litt is more than an Obama alumnus who writes jokes about democracy.
 He is a writer interested in how democratic people might keep talking, laughing, and thinking together after the big faith in national progress has thinned out.

 Why he matters